 From the Cloud console, verify that the app was installed to your selected environment.

-Since the cloud is a completely new environment, the content you created locally will not be available here.
+Since the cloud instance is a completely new environment, the content you created locally will not be available here.

 You can choose to a) manually create new content on the server, or b) export and import content from your local machine to the server.

-Lets do the import:
+Lets try the import: